Are You a Saint?

 The problem is that the Catholic Church has taken a perfectly good biblical word and misused it for so long that most Christians don't know that they are saints.
 Catholics have added another understanding to the term that is totally unscriptural, and which many think about when they hear the word.

-I. Unscriptural Views of Catholicism
+I. An Unscriptural View of Holiness

-In the Catholic religion God's forgiveness through the work of Christ covers only the penalty of eternal death.
+In the Catholic religion, God's forgiveness through the work of Christ covers only the penalty of eternal death.
 The Christian must make satisfaction for all sins committed after baptism.
 This Satisfaction must be complete and perfect before one can enter heaven.

 Satisfaction can be made through penance and good works in this life.
 But if not complete, it has to be accomplished through the fires of purgatory.
 That is, unless you die in mortal sin.
 These sins are supposedly grave violations of God's law that turn a man away from God, and if not redeemed by repentance and forgiveness, it causes exclusion from Christ's Kingdom.
 This person will go to Hell.
 Mortal sins are different from venial sins, according to Catholic theology.
 Venial sins don't set us in direct opposition to the will and friendship of God and, although still constituting a moral disorder, they don't deprive the sinner of friendship with God, and the eternal happiness in heaven.